JackobPunch/SignalTransmitter/README.md

 # SignalTransmitter
 ## General description
 This project is part of the research grant "Preparation of metrological safeguards for the introduction of systems WIM systems operating in "direct mass enforcement" (e-WIM)", from the "Polish Metrology" programme.
 The project manager is Ph.D.
 Eng Ryszard Sroka.
-My part in this project consists of generating previously recorded signals by a device measuring the weight of moving vehicles.
+My part in this project is to generate previously recorded signals by a device measuring the weight of moving vehicles.
 The measurements were taken for different types of vehicles and stored in CSV files.
 ## Contents of folders
 - codes - all codes sorted by the modules they are written for
 - data - CSV files with data collected from the measuring device, photos of vehicles and signal runs.
 All sorted by individual vehicles.